Anterior cruciate ligament injury: ACL, muscular stiffness, and strength

 During puberty, sex hormones also affect the remodeled shape of soft tissues throughout the body.
 The tissue remodeling results in female ACLs that are smaller and will fail (i.e. tear) at lower loading forces, and differences in ligament and muscular stiffness between men and women.
 Women's knees are less stiff than men's during muscle activation.
-Force applied to a less stiff knee is more likely to result in Aitsears.
+Force applied to a less stiff knee is more likely to result in tears.

 In addition, the quadriceps femoris muscle is an antagonist to the ACL.
 According to a study undertaken on female athletes at the University of Michigan, 31% of female athletes recruited the quadriceps femoris muscle first as compared to 17% in males.
 Because of the elevated contraction of the quadriceps femoris muscle during physical activity, an increased strain is placed onto the ACL due to the "tibial translation anteriorly".

 Pathophysiology

 The knee joint is formed by three bones: the femur (thighbone), the tibia (shinbone), and the patella (kneecap).
 These bones are held together by ligaments, which are strong bands of tissue that keep the joint stable while an individual is walking, running, jumping, etc. There are two types of ligaments in the knee: the collateral ligaments and the cruciate ligaments.

 The collateral ligaments include the medial collateral ligament (along the inside of the knee) and the lateral or fibular collateral ligament (along the outside of the knee).
 These two ligaments function to limit sideways movement of the knee.

 The cruciate ligaments form an "X" inside the knee joint with the anterior cruciate ligament running from the front of the tibia to the back of the femur, and the posterior cruciate ligament running from the back of the tibia to the front of the femur.
 The anterior cruciate ligament prevents the tibia from sliding out in front of the femur and provides rotational stability.

 There are also two C-shaped structures made of cartilage called the medial meniscus and lateral meniscus that sit on top of the tibia in the knee joint and serve as cushion for the bones.